raspberrypilearning/c3-wolfram-hieroglyphics/en/step_7.md

-## Challenge: Translating Hieroglyphics to Letters
+## Challenge: Translate hieroglyphs to letters

 What about if you wanted to translate hieroglyphs into English text?
 How could you use the same code to solve the opposite problem?